by Calculated Risk on 5/27/2020 11:30:00 AM

 From the Philly Fed:

-The Federal Reserve Bank of Philadelphia has released the coincident indexes for the 50 states for October 2017.
-Over the past three months, the indexes increased in 40 states, decreased in nine, and remained stable in one, for a three-month diffusion index of 62.
-In the past month, the indexes increased in 41 states, decreased in seven, and remained stable in two, for a one-month diffusion index of 68.Note: These are coincident indexes constructed from state employment data.
+The Federal Reserve Bank of Philadelphia has released the coincident indexes for the 50 states for April 2020.
+Over the past three months, the indexes decreased in all 50 states, for a three-month diffusion index of -100.
+Additionally, in the past month, the indexes decreased in all 50 states, for a one-month diffusion index of -100.
+For comparison purposes, the Philadelphia Fed has also developed a similar coincident index for the entire United States.
+The Philadelphia Fed’s U.S. index fell 13.7 percent over the past three months and 12.0 percent in April.Note: These are coincident indexes constructed from state employment data.
 An explanation from the Philly Fed:

 The coincident indexes combine four state-level indicators to summarize current economic conditions in a single statistic.
 The four state-level variables in each coincident index are nonfarm payroll employment, average hours worked in manufacturing by production workers, the unemployment rate, and wage and salary disbursements deflated by the consumer price index (U.S. city average).
 The trend for each state’s index is set to the trend of its gross domestic product (GDP), so long-term growth in the state’s index matches long-term growth in its GDP.Click on map for larger image.